Frequently Asked Questions about Online Registration

 How soon will I get my sticker and registration after renewing on the Internet?

 It will be mailed within five business days.
+For current estimated renewal processing times, please view the Renewal Processing Times webpage.

 Can I renew by Internet if I have a change of address?